Gnanaprakaasham/Gnanaprakaasham/README.md

 ### Hi there 👋
-           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background but loves to solve real-world problems with data and software environment.
-           A team player and Enthusiastic learner.
-           Interest in Data Science and Data Analysis.
-           Core Member in Robotics Club @ SASTRA Volunteered in National Symposiums,Olympiads,etc,.
+           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background :electron: but loves to solve real-world problems with data and software environment. 💻 A team player and Enthusiastic learner. 🥇 Interest in Data Science and Data Analysis. 📊 Core Member in Robotics Club @ SASTRA🤖 Volunteered in National Symposiums,Olympiads,etc,. 🙂
-           Believes "Learning is always like an exponential curve"
+           Believes "Learning is always like an exponential curve" 📈

 Here are some ideas to get you started: